 Also, users who smoked or injected their crystal, have extremely severe cravings during recovery.

 So, yes.
 If you relapse it’s completely natural for you to feel discouraged, even angry.
 But don’t turn that anger on yourself—or others.
-Turn it toward your disease.
-Remember, your disease lies to you about your recovery.
-You have one of the few diseases in the world that tells you, you don’t have it.
+Turn it toward your addiction.
+Remember, your addiction lies to you about your recovery.
+You have one of the few conditions in the world that tells you, you don’t have it.

-Which brings us to the next lie your disease wants you to believe…
+Which brings us to the next lie your addiction wants you to believe…

 Lie # 2: My Previous Progress in Recovery Was Wasted

 Sometimes, someone who slips will claim in exasperation, “I lost all my clean time.
 I’m back to day zero.
 I have to start everything over.”
-That’s just how your disease wants you to look at it—as a huge mountain to climb that’s so big, you just might as well not even try again.
-A more accurate way to look it as is: “I have been sober 20 of the past 21 days.
+That’s just how your addiction wants you to look at it—as a huge mountain to climb that’s so big, you just might as well not even try again.
+But another way—and honest and truthful way—to look at it is: “I have been sober 20 of the past 21 days.
 Compared to any other three week period before I came into recovery, this is progress.”

-If you’re in a 12-step program that counts days, months and years, you have to restart your sobriety clock and establish a new sobriety date, the first clean day after the relapse ended.
-Here’s the silver lining: you don’t lose the lessons learned from your previous recovery time.
+Yes, you must restart your sobriety clock and establish a new sobriety date, but you don’t lose the lessons learned from your previous recovery time.
 I’d be willing to bet that your previous clean time experience (be it once or a dozen times) probably helped you come back to sobriety faster this time around.
 We just don’t lose all that clean time experience.
 It stays, working on us from the inside.
 That’s why it’s important to remember, even though you reset your sobriety date, your previous clean time counts.
 It’s there, accumulating wisdom.

 Sometimes you’ll hear an old-timer say something like, “I have X years continuous sobriety.”
 If you ask them why they phrase it that way, they’ll respond that when it comes to the “total number” of sober years accumulated, they have much more—and they don’t wish to discount that other sobriety time.
 It’s there, just not continuous.

-(Now, having said that, there’s this: there is an emotional and psycho-spiritual growth that only comes with long-term continuous sobriety.
+(Now, having said that, there’s this: there is an emotional, spiritual, and physical growth that only comes with long-term continuous sobriety.
 It’s something you’ll have to experience for yourself.)

-And for those of you are in “the Program,” get back into the rooms of AA, NA or CMA.
+Now,if the 12 Steps are your thing,get back into the rooms of AA or CMA.
 Raise your hand when they ask if there are any newcomers.
 You have nothing to be ashamed of—in fact, you’re one of the strongest people in the room at that moment.
 I’ll say it again: recovering addicts are some of the strongest people I know and, when sober, become men and women of amazing character.
 Our suffering makes us that way.